Here are the answers to our most:

 Frequently Asked Questions

-Drop-Off & Pick-Up: Please drop off your campers 10-15 minutes prior to the start time of your session (8:45 or 8:50 for morning and 12:45 or 12:50 for afternoon), although we would ask that you arrive a few minutes earlier on Monday since check-in on Day One always takes just a little bit longer.
-Please pick up your morning session campers at noon, and your afternoon campers at 4:00.
+Drop-Off & Pick-Up: Please drop off your campers 5-10 minutes prior to the start time of your session (8:50 or 8:55 for morning and 12:50 or 12:55 for afternoon), although we would ask that you arrive a few minutes earlier on Monday since check-in on Day One always takes just a little bit longer.
+Please pick up your morning session campers at noon (unless they are staying with us for the All Community Lunch Gathering--see below), and your afternoon campers at 4:00.

 Sign-In & Out Sheets: There will be two Welcome Tables set up just inside the front doors on which you will find the sign-in/out books.
 The campers will be listed alphabetically by last name, with last names ending in A-K on the table on the right, and those ending in L-Z on the left.
 Sign your child(ren) in when you drop them off, and sign them out when you pick them up.

 Pre-Camp and Post-Camp Assembly Area: Campers sit at specified tables in the Great Room (located off the main foyer) prior to the start of their session.
 Each assembly table will be identified by a sign with the camp name on it .
 The camp instructor will pick up the campers at the table just before the start of their session, and drop them back off there once the session has concluded.